Call us to see if you qualify for a Free Consultation

 Practicing spinal decompression at home has many benefits.
-In most cases, there is little need for drugs other than an over the counter anti-inflammatory such as ibuprofen.
+In most cases, there is little need for drugs other than an over the counter anti-inflammatory options.
 And because the process is virtually pain-free, some patients even find the treatments to be relaxing.
 There is very little chance of being injured during the process, with less risky side effects than having surgery.
 Sessions can also be done in as little as 10-15 minutes a day with no downtime needed after.
 This form of non-invasive therapy is also very cost-effective, making it accessible to those who can’t afford other types of treatment.

 How does spinal decompression work to relieve pain?

 Spinal decompression works by gently stretching the spine, changing the force and position of the discs by using negative pressure to straighten it out.
 This alleviates tension and pain by allowing increased blood and oxygen levels to enter the spine.
 When done correctly, the process should be pain-free, and the patient should only feel a pleasant stretch.

 How to Do Spinal Decompression at Home

 If you are suffering from lower back pain and are looking to relive the uncomfortable symptoms associated with it, there are some basic exercises you can do right at home.
 Each activity is low impact and can be performed by most people without the help of a doctor or trainer.

 Using a chin-up or pull-up bar, reach up to grab the bar and allow yourself to hang from it.
 You may increase the amount of bodyweight you feel comfortable with by relaxing to deepen the stretch.
 Hold the position for 10-30 seconds, depending on your comfort level.
 Then lower yourself to the ground by placing feet flat on the floor in a standing position.
 Repeat this exercise for 4-6 reps, taking a short break in between each one.
 This exercise can be done 2-3 times per day.